thephez/dash-docs/docs/setting-up-your-environment.md

 long time to install on some systems, so be patient.

 Once Bundle completes successfully, you can preview or build the site.

-##### Source Code Documentation

-The https://dash-docs.github.io site includes Doxygen generated documentation for the [Dash Core](https://github.com/dashpay/dash/) source code.
-To generate it, copy the files from /doxygen into the Dash Core /doc folder and run `doxygen doc/Doxyfile-dashdocs`.
-Then copy the output (Dash Core's /doc/doxygen/html/ folder) into the /en/doxygen/ of this project.

 ##### Preview The Site